-Our Class A ordinary shares have been approved for listing on the Nasdaq under the symbol "GCT."
+We have applied to quote our Class A ordinary shares on the Nasdaq under the symbol "GCT."

 Before this offering, there has been no public market for our Class A ordinary shares.
-The initial public offering price is determined through negotiations between us and the underwriter.
+The initial public offering price will be determined through negotiations between us and the underwriter.
 In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are